-- Do not move the victim unless it is absolutely necessary. - If the victim must be moved, "splint" the injured area.
-Use a board, cardboard or rolled newspaper as a splint.
+- 1. Do not move the victim unless it is absolutely necessary - 2.
+If the victim must be moved, "splint" the injured area; use a board, cardboard, or rolled newspaper as a splint a.
+Flush the exposed area with cool water immediately for 15 to 20 minutes.

-BURNS
+• BURNS

-Thermal (Heat)

-- Rinse the burned area, without scrubbing it, and immerse it in cold water; do not use ice water. - Blot dry the area and cover it using sterile gauze or a clean cloth.
+- 1. Thermal (Heat) - a.
+Rinse the burned area, without scrubbing it, and immerse it in cold water; do not use ice water - b.
+Blot dry the area and cover it using sterile gauze or a clean cloth - 2.
 Chemical